JereKuusela/valheim-world_edit_commands/publish/README.md

 ## Spawn location

 The `spawn_location [location id]` spawns Point of Interests to the world.
-The main difference to the `test_location` command is that the game saving doesn't get disabled and all parameters can be set.
-It also supports the `undo`/`redo` system.
+The main difference to the `location` command is that the game saving doesn't get disabled and all parameters can be set.
+The `undo`/`redo` system is supported by saving snapshots of the created objects.

 Following parameters are available:

 - `seed=number`: Sets the result of randomized locations.
 If not given, the result is random.
 - `dungeonSeed=number`: Sets the result of next dungeon generation.
 If not given, the result is random.
 If the location is not a dungeon, this will carry over to the next dungeon generation.
 Forcing dungeon seed randomize the dungeon room seeds (instead of being based on the room position).
-- `pos=x,z,y`: Relative position (meters) from the player.
+- `pos=forward,right,up`: Relative position (meters) from the player.
 If not given, the location will be placed at the player.
 If y coordinate is not given, the location snaps to the ground.
 - `refPos=x,z,y`: Allows overriding the player's position for the command.
 Used by `redo` and can be useful for some advanced usage.
-- `rot=y`: Relative rotation (degrees) from the player's rotation.
+- `rot=degrees`: Relative rotation (degrees) from the player's rotation.
-- `refRot=y`: Allows overriding the player's rotation for the command.
+- `refRot=degrees`: Allows overriding the player's rotation for the command.
 Used by `redo` and can be useful for some advanced usage.

 ### Examples